-All incoming students, regardless of graduate work in philosophy done elsewhere, are required to fulfill the first two years of the Department's course requirements (18 course credits) in accordance with the schedule laid out in the bulletin.
+All incoming students, regardless of graduate work in philosophy done elsewhere, are required to fulfill the first two years of the Department's course requirements (18 course credits).
+Students will enroll in 3 course units in fall, winter, and spring quarters for the first two years.
+First and second year students register for TGS 500 each summer.

-In the third year, all students without an M.A. in philosophy are required to take 3 units each quarter in the Department of Philosophy at Northwestern University: 1 unit of 590 (Research) and two graduate seminars.
-The two graduate seminars are taken on a Pass/No Pass basis (except for a course that satisfies the logic or any of the distribution requirements).
-In addition, they will participate in the Dissertation Research Seminar.
+In the third year, students who entered the program without an M.A. in philosophy are required to take 4 elective graduate seminars in the Department of Philosophy at Northwestern University.
+Those who enter with an M.A. are required to take 2 such seminars.
+These electives will be taken on a Pass/No Pass (P/NP) basis (except for a course that satisfies the logic or any of the distribution requirements).
+When not enrolled in a P/NP elective seminar, third year students will enroll in up to 3 units of PHIL 590 in fall, winter, and/or spring, and TGS 500 in summer.
+In addition, third year students will participate in the Dissertation Research Seminar (DRS).